robodhruv/vector-valued-regularization/readme.md

 ![Text Removal](Results/swiss-text.png)

 We implemented [this paper](http://ieeexplore.ieee.org/document/1401905/) by Tschumperle et al. on the PDE-based regularization of vector-valued images.
-A detailed report is attached below.
+A detailed report on methods and results can be found as [presentation.pdf](presentation.pdf) or [here](https://1drv.ms/p/s!ArBhB_fWzdvv90E0VYxRTfclPE3s).

-<iframe src='https://onedrive.live.com/embed?cid=EFDBCDD6F70761B0&resid=EFDBCDD6F70761B0%2115297&authkey=ABf-UG7KnVpOBDo&em=2&wdAr=1.7777777777777777' width='100%' height='450px' frameborder='0'>This is an embedded <a target='_blank' href='https://office.com'>Microsoft Office</a> presentation, powered by <a target='_blank' href='https://office.com/webapps'>Office Online</a>.</iframe>